Bachelor of Teaching and Learning (Primary)

 - International study opportunities, for example in China, Japan and Rarotonga.

 Admission to UC with University Entrance, or equivalent, is required to enrol for a Bachelor's degree.
 Domestic applicants over 20 who do not hold University Entrance, or equivalent, may gain admission by providing evidence of their ability to complete tertiary study successfully.
-For example, applicants may want to consider the Certificate in Learning Support (CertLS) which is available by distance or the Certificate in University Preparation (CUP).
+For example, applicants may want to consider the Certificate in University Preparation (CUP).
 For information on gaining admission to UC please see how to apply for undergraduate qualifications.

 You are also required to meet UC’s English language requirements.